 At my law practice, Judith Holzman Law Offices in Vaughan, Ontario, I represent people who want to negotiate a domestic contract with their spouse.
-Over 37 years in practice, I have gained more than substantial legal knowledge; I have also seen the devastation caused by divorce.
+More than 40 years in practice, I have gained more than substantial legal knowledge; I have also seen the devastation caused by divorce.
 When you are looking to start anew, I can tell you what to discuss with your partner now to prevent heartache later.

 Benefits Of Domestic Contracts

 Common law spouses do not have the same property rights as married people if the relationship ends.
 Under Ontario and Canadian law, married people can claim a share of marital assets and spousal support.
 Common law partners do have support rights, but they are not the same as for married couples.
 In addition, they may or may not be able to make a successful claim for the property.
 In a marriage, one spouse cannot be kicked out of the marital home; cohabiting partners do not have that protection.

 For partners who choose to remain unmarried, a cohabitation agreement can provide a legal safety net in case the relationship ends.
 A couple can decide how assets and debts will be distributed, both during cohabitation and afterward.
 If a common law couple marries, their cohabitation agreement automatically becomes a marriage contract.

 Although married people have specific rights under law, there is still much to be resolved during divorce.
 A marriage contract can help finalize these issues early on, while the couple is still in a place where they are committed to the relationship.
 Issues such as spousal support and property division are common in a marriage contract.